rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/UpdateSnmpConfigInput.md

 ### UpdateSnmpConfigInput
 Input for updating an SNMP configuration.

+- clusterUuid: System.String
+  - Required.
+UUID used to identify the cluster the request goes to.
+- id: System.String
+  - Required.
+ID of the Rubrik cluster or *me* for self.
 - snmpConfigV50: SnmpConfigurationInput
   - SNMP configuration updates for the specified Rubrik cluster.
 - snmpConfigV51: SnmpConfigurationInput